outdreamer/build-a-cure-1/docs/specific_methods/problem_solving_matching.md

     - causal analysis can solve most problems (shapes of cause are useful to model variable relationships)
     - pattern queries can also solve most problems (solution patterns, insight paths, question patterns to traverse a path quickly, joke patterns to predict uncertainty, etc)
     - structure-mapping (standardizing to the math interface, meaning finding a math structure that matches objects to use solutions that work for those math objects) can also solve most problems
+    - intent matching can also solve most problems (check if a generated functions' intent matches target intent)

 ## Choosing automation starting point